kovac031/DevQuestionsAndAnswers_CSharp/README.md

 }
 ```

-## 12. how is validation implemented in ASP.NET MVC?
+## 12. How is validation implemented in ASP.NET MVC?
 ASP.NET MVC includes built-in attribute classes in the System.ComponentModel.DataAnnotations namespace.
 We used attributes to validate data.

 ```C#